erikrose/tracefront/README.rst

 How It Works
 ============

-Exceptional shadows the stock traceback module, calling through for most stuff but replacing the core formatting bits.
+Tracefront shadows the stock traceback module, calling through for most stuff but replacing the core formatting bits.
 If a program makes assumptions about the composition of formatted tracebacks, it might break, but that would be weird, since there are more convenient representations easily available.